css459/restaurant-closure-prediction/notes.md

 ## Remarks

 - **Soft Closures**: Refer to closures which occur from being condemned by the health department.
-These restaurants may re-open at some point in the future and represent a differnt kind of closure than the kind originally proposed.
+These restaurants may re-open at some point in the future and represent a different kind of closure than the kind originally proposed.
 This information is still useful however, and it may provide insights into the exact reasons for closures.